Colex317/deep_learning_challenge/README.md

 **Overview of the Analysis**

-The analysis aimed to develop a neural network model for a specific task, focusing on data preprocessing, model development, and evaluation.
+The analysis aimed to develop a neural network model based on the features in the dataset and whether an Alphabet Soup-funded organization will be successful by focusing on data preprocessing, model development, and evaluation.
 Using a systematic approach to tuning various aspects of the model, the neural network model was optimized to achieve a predictive accuracy of more than 75%.
 This included:

 - Adding more neurons to a hidden layer.